libvips/libvips/doc/libvips-error.md

-Title: Error messages and error handling
+Title: Operators by section -- Error messages and error handling

 <!-- libvips/iofuncs/error.c -->

-# Error messages and error handling

 libvips maintains an error buffer (a log of localised text messages), a set of functions for adding messages, and a way to access and clear the buffer.